L0garithmic/FastColabCopy/README.md

 </p>

 ## About The Project
-FastColabCopy is a Python script for fast parallel (multi-threading) copying of files between two locations.
-Currently eveloped for Google-Drive to Google-Colab transfers where the copying on numerous small files can take a long time.
-This script achieves >50X speed improvement.
+FastColabCopy is a Python script for parallel (multi-threading) copying of files between two locations.
+Currently developed for Google-Drive to Google-Colab transfers where copying numerous small files can take a long time.
+This script achieves 10-50x speed improvements.

 ## Getting Started